 Adapter to convert Mitchell top plate on Oconnor leveling head for use with still cameras.
 The metal Oconnor listed above came with a leveling head for use with Mitchell heads.
 I needed a flat top plate with a 3/8-16TPI camera screw.
 I replaced the original camera screw and added a black anodized Aluminum top plate.
 I have since sold the tripod with the original setup, so the adapter parts are available.
 What you get is seen in the last image--the custom camera screw, the top plate and a threaded retaining washer.
 The custom camera screw replaces the original camera screw that came with your Oconnor Mitchell head.
 This flat top plate will fit other Mitchell heads such as the one listed above with the Miller Professional Cine Tripod.
 A GLENNVIEW product available nowhere else.
 Note that the top plate is captured by the threaded washer, yet the screw will still turn. $175.

 OCONNOR SUPER CLAWBALL tripod.
 With an Oconnor hard plastic case (the best case in the business).
 All 6 spikes present.
 Leg ends all metal.
 Oconnor tripods are some of the sturdiest and best engineered tripods in the business.
 This one is especially sturdy because it is short and stout like a bulldog.
 Consider this tripod for any purpose where you need super stability at a short height.
 Consider it for your astronomical telescope.
 Working height range about 2 to 3 feet.
 Tripod weighs 13#.
 Weight with case is 24#. $300.
-I could machine a half ball for this tripod.
 I could make longer legs for this tripod.
-I could make a Stereo head for use with 2 long lenses.
-I can even sell you 2 850mm Nikkor lenses.
-What do you want?
+The Hourston Fearless head near the top of this web page could be mated with this tripod.
 Wanted: a half ball with tie down to fit this tripod.

 5/16-18TPI SPIKES to fit most Oconnor tripods.
 Set of 3. $75